 Mathew D. McCubbins, an interdisciplinary scholar whose work explores the intersections of law, business and political economy, joined the Duke Law faculty in 2013 and will be directing the Center for Law and Democracy at Duke.
 He holds a joint appointment in Duke University’s Department of Political Science.
 He previously was the Provost Professor of Business, Law and Political Economy at the University of Southern California and Director of the USC-Cal Tech Center for the Study of Law and Politics at the Gould School of Law at USC.

-McCubbins will be in residence at Duke after spending 2013-2014 as the W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Robert Eckles Swain National Fellow at the Hoover Institution at Stanford University.
+McCubbins came to Duke after spending 2013-2014 as the W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Robert Eckles Swain National Fellow at the Hoover Institution at Stanford University.

 An elected fellow of the American Academy of Arts and Sciences as well as the American Association for the Advancement of Science, McCubbins also has taught at the University of Texas, Stanford University, Washington University in St. Louis and the University of San Diego Law School.
 He was a Distinguished Professor and the Chancellor’s Associates Chair in the Department of Political Science at the University of California San Diego from 1987 to 2011.
 He was a fellow at the Center for Advanced Study in the Behavioral Sciences in 1994-95.